BibleClinger/DSPassTranslator/README.md

 # Thanks:

-Thanks to accelerator for his late night help in understanding a good portion of the password system.
+Thanks to acceleraptor for his late night help in understanding a good portion of the password system.
 When do we tackle the next project?